Bognor Postcard Publishers

 William Boucher Sutton WEBB ( born 1863 Holborn, London)

 Webster & Webb were a firm of booksellers & stationers which produced picture postcards in Bognor between 1905 and 1910.
 The firm of Webster & Webb had its own printing works as well as selling books, stationery and fancy goods.
 The Library and Stores of Webster & Webb were based at 61, 63 & 65 High Street, Bognor.
 The original Library building dated back to the 1820s.
 By the 1870s the Library building was in the hands of Henry Lovett (born 1838, Cricklade, Wiltshire ), a stationer and printer and the proprietor of the Bognor Observer newspaper.
 On 5th April 1891, Henry Lovett sold his printing and stationery business to his future son-in-law William Boucher Sutton Webb of the firm of Webster and Webb.
+Rendel Williams of the Sussex Postcards Info website has identified William Webb's business partner as Mrs Webster of 1 Canada Grove, Bognor.

 William Boucher Sutton Webb was born in Holborn, London in 1863.
 In 1899, William B. S. Webb married Kate Lovett (born c1868, Chelsea), the daughter of Henry Lovett, the former owner of the bookselling and stationery business at 61 & 63 High Street, Bognor.
 The printing business in Bognor's High Street passed to William Webb in 1891.
 From around 1905, Webster & Webb started to produce coloured picture postcards of Bognor.
 Although the pictorial cards were printed and published by Webster & Webb, the photographers who actually photographed the views are not identified.

 [ABOVE] The Library of Webster & Webb at 61, 63 & 65 High Street, Bognor.
 The Library building dates back to the 1820s.
 The original library was established by Robert Knapton, but in the 1840s it was run by Mr Hounsom.
 The bookselling and stationery business was acquired by Henry Lovett , the proprietor of the local newspaper, the Bognor Observer.
-Lovett sold the business to his future son-in-law, William Webb in 1891.
+Lovett sold the business to William Webb, his future son-in-law, in 1891.

 [ABOVE] A postcard view of The Western Esplanade, Bognor published by Webster & Webb of 61, 63 & 65 High Street, Bognor.( Post-marked 6th January 1905).